 - Elon Musk?
 Polymath: physicist, engineer, economist, entrepreneur.

-This social pressure implies that we polymaths have to defend ourselves… even inventing new words to avoid the negative sides that the society pushes on us.
+This social pressure implies that polymaths have to defend themselves… even inventing new words to avoid the negative sides that the society pushes over the term.

 This very point stroke me when I noticed that in the TED Talk, Emilie used a different word instead of polymath: